Impulse Response Analysis of Structural Nonlinear Time Series Models: Dependence Conditions

 where $\mathcal{A}, \mathcal{B}$ are two $\sigma$-algebras, $\{A_i\}_{i \in I} \subset \mathcal{A}$, $\{B_j\}_{j \in J} \subset \mathcal{B}$ and the supremum is taken over all finite partitions of $\Omega$.
 The $h$-th $\beta$-mixing coefficient of process $\{W_{2t}\}_{t \in \Int}$ is defined as

 and $W_{2t}$ is said to be \textit{geometric} or \textit{exponential $\beta$-mixing} if $\beta(h) \leq \gamma_1 \exp(-\gamma_2 h)$ for some $\gamma_1 > 0$ and $\gamma_2 > 0$.
 An important consideration to be made regarding mixing assumptions is that they are, in general, hard to study.
 Especially in nonlinear systems, assuming that $\beta(h)$ decays exponentially over $h$ imposes very high-level assumptions on the model.
-There are, however, a number of setups (linear and nonlinear) in which it is known that $\beta$-mixing holds under primitive assumptions (see \cite{chenPenalizedSieve2013} for examples and relevant references).
+There are, however, many setups, both linear and nonlinear, in which it is known that $\beta$-mixing holds under primitive assumptions, see \cite{chenPenalizedSieve2013} for examples and relevant references.